polkadot-fellows/runtimes/README.md

 5. Build `polkadot` binary from the latest release of `polkadot-sdk` with `--profile production --features runtime-benchmarks --bin polkadot` on the benchmark machine

-6. Create output directories for the weights on the benchmark machine

-7. Run on the benchmark machine:
+6. Run on the benchmark machine:

 ```bash
 #!/bin/bash